BGMP/AllTranslations/README.md

 Once you have installed AllTranslations, create a new directory named `i18n/` within your `resources/` folder.
 Here is where all the locale files will live in, along with the template strings file.

-Here is how the structure should look like at your project:
+Here is how the structure should look like in your project:
 ```
 resources/
 └── i18n/